 Charlotte Ryland, Ph.D.

-Charlotte Ryland’s research interests are in German literature of the nineteenth and twentieth centuries, with a particular focus on the intersection between literature and politics, on the representation of the Holocaust, and on comparative literature and translation.
-Her PhD thesis, on the poetry and translations of the post-Holocaust poet Paul Celan, is being published in early 2010: ‘Paul Celan’s Encounters with Surrealism: Trauma, Translation and Shared Poetic Space’ (Legenda).
+Prior to this, Charlotte researched German literature of the nineteenth and twentieth centuries, with a particular focus on the intersection between literature and politics, on the representation of the Holocaust, and on comparative literature and translation.
+Her PhD thesis, on the poetry and translations of the post-Holocaust poet Paul Celan, was published in 2010: 'Paul Celan's Encounters with Surrealism: Trauma, Translation and Shared Poetic Space' (Legenda).
 She was editor of the bi-annual journal New Books in German for ten years and Postdoctoral Researcher on the Writing Brecht project in the Modern Languages faculty at Oxford from 2014-18.
 Charlotte is committed to languages outreach and to widening participation at university level, and was the founding co-ordinator of the Oxford German Network.